asu-rcthor/cse492-public/README.md

 ### IDE problems?
 As we go, if we uncover common IDE problems and fixes, I will put them there.
 For now, coming SoonTM.
+* I was able to clone this repository on a Mac in BYENG 214.
+(I could not test on a Windows computer, as those use JRE 25, and it appears that JUnit 5 may not be compatible.)

 If it is taking too long to resolve your IDE issue, please join someone who has their IDE working.